zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-create-odi-instance/odi-web-adb-create-odi-instance.md

 7. Scroll down to **New ODI Metadata Repository** and specify:

-    **Autonomous Database Instance**: Select the ADW instance you created previously and specify the ADMIN password you created.
+    **Autonomous Database Instance**: Select the ADW instance you created previously.

     **Note**: If your ADW instance does not appear, check that in the previous lab on permissions, you have enabled the permissions to inspect the tenancy for autonomous databases.

+    **Autonomous Database Admin Password**: Specify the ADMIN password you created when you created this ADW instance.

+    **Note**: Be sure to copy the ADW database ADMIN's password correctly; this field does not auto-check.

     **Supervisor Password**: Specify a password for the SUPERVISOR user for the ODI repository, such as 'oracle' and make a note of it - you will use it to log in to ODI Web.